Frequently Asked Questions: Admitted Students who Defer Enrollment

 Transfer students who have confirmed enrollment and are unable to enroll at UW–Madison in the term specified on their acceptance letter due to one of the reasons listed above may request to defer enrollment.

-Yes, but only freshman admitted students.
+Yes, but only admitted freshmen.

 No. Students granted deferred enrollment are not required to submit a new application nor pay the application fee again.